SAP/sqlalchemy-hana/README.rst

 Views
 ~~~~~
-sqlalchemy-hana supports the creation and usage of SQL views.
+sqlalchemy-hana supports the creation and usage of SQL views for SQLAlchemy 2.0.
+SQLAlchemy 2.1 adds native support which should be preferred over the custom view handling provided
+by sqlalchemy-hana.

 The views are not bound to the metadata object, therefore each needs to be created/dropped manually
 using ``CreateView`` and ``DropView``.